I learned to meditate in a loft in Chelsea, with the young fencers of New York stampeding overhead.

 “The footsteps are like our thoughts; they come and go,” my Teacher would say.
 “Bring your attention back to the breath.”

-The single most salient feature of my original Yoga Teacher Training was not the pressure to advance my physical practice – although that was there.
+The single most salient feature of my original Yoga Teacher Training was not the pressure to advance my physical practice, although that was there.
 Or the challenge of developing the neural circuitry to “direct traffic” on the mat.
-“Inhale and take your right foot forward.
-No. Sorry…the other right foot.”
+“Take your right foot forward.
+No. Sorry… the other right foot.”
 That was there too.